Moving to a better place

 Once dismantled, the materials are carried out, cleared and routed through the agreed disposal workflow so the room is left in a tidier handover state.

-What is not included unless separately scoped
+What is not included unless quoted separately

 A clear exclusions block builds trust on built-in projects